 The registrar schedules all final examinations.
-This includes take-home final examinations, as well as, regular and special deferred final examinations, and supplemental examinations.
+This includes take-home final examinations as well as regular and special deferred final examinations and supplemental examinations.
+The registrar may delegate authority to schedule final examinations to colleges where classes do not conform to the17university's Academic Calendar, or for deferred and supplemental examinations, in such cases where colleges want to schedule and invigilate their own.